What Your Church Can Do To Support Foster Care

 Idea 1: Support Foster Families in Your Church

-If you are wanting to invest in foster care with your church, it’s likely because you have foster families in your congregation.
+If you are wanting to invest in foster care with your church, it’s likely because you have foster care and adoption families in your congregation.
 Encourage your church to rally around those families and provide them with emotional, financial, and spiritual support.
 Covering needs like babysitting, providing meals, even doing household chores can support your foster families.

 Idea 2.
 Try CarePortal